Auction Tips

 While it’s possible to run university auctions manually, using auction software like Handbid offers several advantages.
 With the right software, your team can:

-- Make bidding easier: Bidders can place bids anytime, anywhere using their phones or computers.
+• Make bidding easier: Bidders can place bids anytime, anywhere via their phones or computers.

-Plus, you can easily pull reports and see your auctions’ fundraising results to gauge their success.
+You can also easily pull reports and see your auctions’ fundraising results to gauge their success.
 Once you’ve used auction software for one event, it’ll be even easier to run engaging, profitable auctions for your university in the future.

 Wrapping Up